halilcosdu/laravel-signalwire/README.md

 - Fax Operations: You can send, receive, update, and delete faxes.
 This includes methods like `faxes`, `sendFax`, `getFax`, `updateFax`, and `deleteFax`.

 - Phone Numbers: You can list, create, update, and delete incoming phone numbers.
-This includes methods like `listIncomingPhoneNumbers`, `createIncomingPhoneNumbers`, `getIncomingPhoneNumber`, `updateIncomingPhoneNumber`, `deleteIncomingPhoneNumber`, and `getAvailablePhoneNumbers`.
+This includes methods like `listIncomingPhoneNumbers`, `createIncomingPhoneNumber`, `getIncomingPhoneNumber`, `updateIncomingPhoneNumber`, `deleteIncomingPhoneNumber`, and `getAvailablePhoneNumbers`.

 - Fax Media: You can manage media related to faxes.
 This includes methods like `faxMedias`, `getFaxMedia`, and `deleteFaxMedia`.